lahavlipson/SimpleGL/README.md

 ## TODO

-- add composite objects
-- add error checking
 - create version of kitten bouncing on springs without using SimpleGL
+- add configuration and key controls callback